 Fish, Wildlife and Conservation Ecology - Master of Science

 For the Master of Science degree, a minimum of 30 semester credits of graduate work in the major and related subjects is required, together with a thesis for most students.
 Of these credits, at least 15 must be in courses numbered 500 or above, and at least 15 must be for courses with the FWCE prefix.
-Those programs involving a thesis or research project include 4 to 6 credits of research (FWCE 598 Special Research Programs or FWCE 599 Master's Thesis).
 Students electing a minor in FWCE are required to take at least 9 credits in the minor field.
 A nonthesis option is available to some students, depending on prior training and experience, and subject to approval by the advisor and department head.

 All students in the program must complete the following requirements:

-• 4 to 9 credits from the Independent Study category (eligible courses listed below)
+• 4 to 12 credits from the Independent Study category (eligible courses listed below).

 Prefix Title Credits

-Select minimum of 3 credits from the following:3
+Select minimum of 6 credits from the following:6

 SAS Basics3